This slice of tree shows a wealth of historical information about forest growth and fire.

 4. Fire Regimes of the Southern Appalachian Mountains.
 Lisa LaForest, Henri Grissino-Mayer, Chris Underwood from the University of Tennessee, and Charles Lafon and Will Flatley from Texas A & M University, 2007–2009.

-Return to Dispatches from the Field: Fire main page.
+Return to Meet the Manager: Fire main page.